 • Best for: Long-tail languages, regional support, and underserved language coverage

-• Built for Mac so wide language coverage fits into a real local workflow
+• Built for Mac and iPad so wide language coverage fits into a real local workflow

 Kokoro-82M (Fast & Efficient)